Brussels Sprouts: The Mighty Mini Cabbages Packed with Vitamin C

 - 1 tbsp honey

-- 1/4 cup toasted walnuts
+- 1/4 cup toasted pine nuts

 📝 Instructions

-- 1 Preheat oven to 425°F. Line a baking sheet with parchment paper.
+- 1 Preheat oven to 425°F (220°C)

-- 2 Toss halved Brussels sprouts with olive oil, salt, and pepper.
+- 2 Toss halved Brussels sprouts with olive oil, salt, and pepper

 Start eating better 🌿